Development approvals for solar

 Going solar in the Inner West

-In many cases, solar installations are Exempt Developments, which means you don’t need planning approval from Council.
+In many cases, solar installations are considered ‘exempt development’, which means you don’t need to get planning approval from Council.
+But if you do require approval, we’ve created a streamlined Development Application (DA) process for solar-only applications where all application fees are waived.

 Do you need approval for your solar installation?